p-patel/software-engineer-knowledge-base/.net-core/asp.net-core/api/building-an-api-with-asp.net-core.md

 ### Model Binding
 - Use `[ApiController]` attribute to set controller as an API controller and enable model binding on requests
 - Model binding will then attempt to bind data in the request to controller action parameters

+### Implementing POST
+- Use AutoMapper to map bound model to Entity and then to create model to return to client of the saved Entity
+- POST returns status 201, created URI and created object on success (Use Link Generator to generate newly created resource's URI)